carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Always use strong and complex passwords on root account.
   - Paying account should be used for billing purposes only.
 Do not deploy resources into the paying account, into the root account or the master account.
   - Enable and disable AWS services using service control policies (SCPs) either on organisational units or on individual accounts.
+- Use Cases:
-  - Use Case: An AWS Organization has an OU with multiple member accounts in it.
+  1. An AWS Organization has an OU with multiple member accounts in it.
 The company needs to restrict the ability to launch only specific Amazon EC2 instance types.
-How can this policy be applied across the accounts with the least effort? => use a Service Control Policy (SCP) in the AWS Organization.
+How can this policy be applied across the accounts with the least effort?
+     - Use a Service Control Policy (SCP) in the AWS Organization.
 The way you would do this is to create a deny rule that applies to anything that does not equal the specific instance type you want to allow.
+  2. A company has divested a single business unit and needs to move the AWS account owned by the business unit to another AWS Organization.
+How can this be achieved?
+     - Migrate the account using the AWS Organizations console.
+To do this you must have root or IAM access to both the member and master accounts.
+Resources will remain under the control of the migrated account.

 ### AWS OpsWorks